 Overview

-Significant transportation infrastructure improvements are planned and underway throughout the City of St. Louis as a consequence of unprecedented investment in how we all get around for jobs, education, and enjoyment.
-More than $300 million are being put into transportation infrastructure upgrades in St. Louis between 2024 and 2027.
+Significant transportation infrastructure improvements are planned and underway throughout the City of St. Louis as a consequence of unprecedented investment in how we travel for work, education, or recreation.
+More than $300 million is being invested in transportation infrastructure upgrades in St. Louis between 2025 and 2028.
+Additional information about St. Louis’ vision, values, and goals for transportation projects, policy, and design is contained in the Transportation & Mobility Plan.

-Mayor Tishaura O. Jones and her administration are committed to making our streets, sidewalks, and surrounding infrastructure safe, convenient and enjoyable for everyone, whether they drive a car, walk, ride a bike, take public transit or use a mobility aid.
+The City is committed to making our streets, sidewalks, and surrounding infrastructure safe, convenient and enjoyable for everyone, whether they are driving a car, walking, riding a bike, taking public transit or using a mobility aid.
+Information about many current and upcoming transportation and public works managed by the City of St. Louis Board of Public Service is available here.

 In other words, we are making our streets people-friendly.